Addyk-24/Trendic/README.md

 4. Adding Quick feature :
    - Adding feature that lets you build video and audio by just one click no need to make and waste time.
-   - Like give query and NeuroScribe will generate video of its own and will upload automatically to Youtube and you just need to sit back and watch.
+   - Like give query and Trendic will generate video of its own and will upload automatically to Youtube and you just need to sit back and watch.